By: Louis Goldenberg, Director of Accounting & Operations at Xendoo

 It has become almost routine to appeal the assessed value in court and get it revised downward, thus resulting in significant tax savings.
 Although you can do it yourself, you may wish to engage a tax attorney to handle the process for you.
 (Many of them will only charge a fee as a percentage of any tax savings they win you.

 When you sell the property, you will have to declare on your income tax form whether you did so as a dealer or an investor.

-A dealer is someone who buys and sells real estate as a business.
+Different from business brokers that help you sell your business, a real estate dealer is someone who buys and sells real estate as a business.
 Developers who improve land and resell it at a profit also fall into this category.

 - When a dealer sells the property, it is taxed as ordinary income.

 - If it’s sold at a loss, the total amount of the loss can be used to offset income.